5-Day Sermon Devotion

 Reading: Luke 6:20-26

 Devotional: Jesus' Beatitudes challenge our worldly perceptions of success and happiness.
 Today, reflect on what it means to be "blessed" in God's eyes versus the world's standards.
 How might your perspective shift if you viewed poverty of spirit, hunger for righteousness, and even persecution as signs of God's favor?
 Consider areas in your life where you may be clinging to worldly comforts instead of seeking God's kingdom.
-Pray for a heart that values what God values, finding true blessedness in your relationship with Him, and in His salvation, we find in His Word and Sacraments.
+Pray for a heart that values what God values, finding true blessedness in your relationship with Him, and in His salvation, which we find in His Word and Sacraments.

 Day 2: The Riches of God's Kingdom